o0mrs/esos/README.md

 ## Deployment Steps

-The deployment steps for this project are divided into two parts: website deployment and Pi deployment.
+The deployment steps for this project are divided into 3 parts: website deployment , Pi deployment and server deployment.

 ### I. Website Deployment